 Standard spread sheets

-The spreadsheet provides a standard format with validation of species and sites.
-There is a new format for 2017 records that can be downloaded from the button below.
+The club’s spreadsheet provides a standard format with validation of species and sites.
 Instructions are in the workbook, on the ‘guidance’ tab.
-For backward compatibility, it is in Excel 2003 format.
+The format is Excel *.xlsx.

 Red Kite records